 PCH Uses Sweepstakes to Build Their Marketing Lists

 Publishers Clearing House is a direct-marketing company whose business is selling magazines and other products.
 One of the primary reasons why they run huge giveaways on a regular basis is to build their mailing list so that they can try to sell products to you.

 Remember, though, you are NOT obligated to buy anything to enter or to win their sweepstakes.
 Making purchases will NOT affect your chances of winning in any way.

 "When you register with pch.com we will email you with offers of interest from pch.com and our marketing partners."

 "When you register with pch.com we may share your name and information with third parties who may contact you by mail with relevant offers."

-If you do not uncheck the boxes to opt-out of marketing messages, can expect to receive marketing emails and/or postal mail after you enter.
-Remember, those offers fund the big prizes, and at any time, you can say, "enough is enough" and be removed from the lists.
+If you don't uncheck the boxes to opt-out of marketing messages, expect to receive marketing emails and/or postal mail after you enter.
+Remember, those offers are what fund the big prizes.
+You can say, "enough is enough" and be removed from the lists at any time.

-If you do not want to receive marketing communications from PCH at all, be careful to opt out before submitting any form to them, including your sweepstakes entries.
+If you don't want to receive marketing communications from PCH, be careful to opt out before submitting any forms to them, including your sweepstakes entries.

-Read How to Contact Publishers Clearing House to find the links to remove yourself from Publishers Clearing House's own mailing lists.
+Read How to Contact Publishers Clearing House to find the links to unsubscribe from Publishers Clearing House's own mailing lists.

-Partner mailing lists can be a little more complicated.
+Unsubscribing from PCH mailings doesn't remove you from the mailing lists of their partners.
 To remove yourself from partner email marketing lists, use the unsubscribe option that is included in each email.
 Look for the "EZ Unsubscribe" seal in the emails for more information.